zeid-hub/python-p3-v2-orm-relationships/README.md

         CURSOR.execute(sql, (self.id,))
         CONN.commit()

+        del Department.all[self.id]

     @classmethod
-    def new_from_db(cls, row):
+    def instance_from_db(cls, row):
-        """Return a new Department object using the values from the table row.""" department = cls(row[1], row[2])
+        """Return a Department object having the attribute values from the table row."""

+        # Check the dictionary for an existing class instance using the row's primary key
+        department = Department.all.get(row[0])
+        # If not in dictionary, create a new class instance using the row data and add to dictionary
+        if department is None:
+            department = cls(row[1], row[2])
             department.id = row[0]
+            Department.all[department.id] = department
         return department

     @classmethod
     def get_all(cls):
-        """Return a list containing a new Department object for each row in the table""" sql = """
+        """Return a list containing a Department object corresponding to each row in the table""" sql = """
             SELECT *
             FROM departments